 3. Switch protocol

-VPN clients and servers communicate using a protocol which defines how the devices connect, and the level and type of encryption used.
+VPN apps and servers communicate using a VPN protocol which defines how the devices connect, and the level and type of encryption used.

 PPTP is your simplest choice, but it's also extremely insecure, with a host of security issues leaving it vulnerable to hackers.
-The protocol might help with simple tasks, like streaming YouTube on the library Wi-Fi, but don't use it for online banking, shopping or anything where there's any need for security or privacy.
+It might speed up streaming, but don't use it if you've the tiniest interest in security or privacy.

 4. Tweak protocol settings

-If your chosen protocol isn't delivering the speeds you need, tweaking its settings could help.
+If your chosen protocol isn't delivering the speeds you need, tweaking its settings may help.